BaptistSymbolics/BaptistLargerCatechism/README.md

 ## Acknowledgments

 Special thanks to:
-- The original contributors of the Baptist Larger Catechism
+- The original creator of the Baptist Larger Catechism: Gabriel Williams
 - The community that has supported and developed this document over time

 ## Contact